 - Don't have to worry about repairs and maintenance

-- Monthly costs are usually fixed for the term of the loan
+- Monthly costs are usually fixed for the term of the lease

 - Some utilities may be included in your rental payment